osu-crypto/libOTe/libOTe/Tools/Spin/README.md

 `SpinOptions` checks defaults for each code-based feature, explicit OFF, local source selection, and the fetch overrides without compiling dependencies.

-The pinned public snapshot was fetched, built, and tested through `FETCH_SPIN=ON` on Linux.
+The public dependency was fetched, built, and tested through `FETCH_SPIN=ON` on Linux.
 CI runs the integration and option tests on Linux and Windows, and exercises an installed-package consumer on Linux.
 The ARM/macOS job explicitly disables the currently x86-only dependency.

-Known upstream issue: at this pin, SPIN's standalone Windows CI with MSVC 19.51 fails the packed-bit forward comparison (`spin_api`).
-The same standalone test passes locally with MSVC 19.50; the cause remains unresolved. libOTe uses the transpose API, not packed-bit forward encoding.
-Do not interpret local integration results as validation of that newer compiler.
+The current pin fixes an MSVC 19.51 miscompilation in the packed-bit forward encoder's runtime feedback-table initializer.
+The fixed tables are now `constexpr`; optimization remains enabled.
+SPIN's full Linux/Windows CI passed with the fix, including MSVC 19.51, and the libOTe integration and option tests passed again against the fixed source. libOTe uses the transpose API, not packed-bit forward encoding.
+See SPIN's README and compiler probe for the diagnosis and reproducer.

 The separate `libOTe_Tests/spin_consumer` project passed a build-tree package consumer check: it resolves `libOTe`, links the SPIN dependency transitively,